Jeffrey Dahmer: Adolescence and high school

-From his freshman year at Revere High School (RHS), Dahmer was seen as an outcast.
-By age 14, he had begun drinking beer and hard alcohol in daylight hours, frequently concealing his liquor inside the jacket he wore to school.
-Dahmer mentioned to one classmate who inquired why he was drinking Scotch in a morning history class that the alcohol he consumed was "my medicine".
-Although largely uncommunicative, in his freshman year Dahmer was seen by staff as polite and highly intelligent but with average grades.
+From his freshman year at Revere High School, Dahmer was seen as an outcast.
+By age 14, he had begun drinking beer and hard alcohol in the daylight hours, frequently concealing his liquor inside the jacket he wore to school.
+When a classmate asked why he was drinking whisky in a morning history class, Dahmer shrugged and said the alcohol was "my medicine".
+Although largely uncommunicative, in his freshman year Dahmer was seen by staff as polite and highly intelligent, but earned only average grades.
 He was a competitive tennis player and played briefly in the high school band.

 When he reached puberty, Dahmer discovered he was gay; he did not tell his parents.
 In his early teens, he had a brief relationship with another teenage boy, although they never had intercourse.
-By Dahmer's later admission, he began fantasizing about dominating and controlling a completely submissive male partner in his early to mid-teens, and his masturbatory fantasies gradually evolved to his focusing on chests and torsos.
+By Dahmer's admission, he began fantasizing about dominating and controlling a completely submissive male partner in his early to mid-teens, and his masturbatory fantasies gradually evolved to his focusing on chests and torsos.
 These fantasies gradually became intertwined with dissection.

 When he was about 16, Dahmer conceived a fantasy of rendering unconscious a particular male jogger he found attractive, and then making sexual use of his body.
 On one occasion, Dahmer concealed himself in bushes with a baseball bat to lie in wait for this man.
 However, the jogger did not pass by on that particular day.
 Dahmer later admitted this was his first attempt to attack and render an individual submissive to him.